 Dark Sky Reserve

 At 4300 square kilometers, it’s the largest of the world’s four formally recognized night-sky reserve.
-The honour acknowledges the clarity of the skies in the Mackenzie, where outdoor lighting controls have been in place since the 80’s and adds another compelling reason to visit.
+The honor acknowledges the clarity of the skies in the Mackenzie, where outdoor lighting controls have been in place since the 80’s and add another compelling reason to visit.
 One of the best stargazing sites on earth!

 The landscape at Aoraki-Mt Cook is crisscrossed with dozens of excellent short walks.
 The 45 minutes Governors Busk Walk winds through one of the last stands of silver beech left in the national park, it’s gorgeous!